We may earn a commission when readers sign up through partner links. Rankings reflect our published methodology, not advertiser fees.

 Which has better clinical oversight?

-NexLife clinical model: Dr. Adam Kennah, MD.
+NexLife clinical model: Dr. J. Adam, MD.
 Calibrate clinical model: Network clinicians.
 Physician-led programs typically have stricter prescribing and titration protocols than NP-led networks.

 Which is available in more states?

-Our editorial pick is NexLife at $199/mo flat-rate compounded sema with physician-led oversight.
+NexLife is one editorial pick for patients prioritizing published cash-pay pricing and physician-led oversight.
 Read our individual reviews of NexLife and Calibrate for full context.

 Bottom line